Asian shares emerge from rout as stimulus hopes calm panic

 Bonds had charged ahead of the central banks to essentially price in a global recession of unknown length.

-That in turn helped the dollar recoup some of its recent hefty losses to reach 104.70 yen, edging away from Monday’s three-year trough around 101.17.
+That in turn helped the dollar recoup some of its recent hefty losses to reach 104.70 yen JPY=, edging away from Monday's three-year trough around 101.17.

 Additional reporting by Swati Pandey; Editing by Shri Navaratnam and Sam Holmes